rendyanthony/gitlab-ssh-proxy/README.md

 The `command` option at the beginning forces the SSH server to execute `/opt/.../bin/gitlab-shell` when the key is used to login.
 The parameter i.e. `key-1` is used by GitLab to identify which uses this key belongs to.

 The command `/opt/.../bin/gitlab-shell` command does not exist in the host machine.
-Therefore before we return it back we replace this part with `gitlab-shell-proxy`.
+Therefore before we return it back we replace this part with [`gitlab-shell-proxy`](gitlab-shell-proxy).

 The SSH server will see the updated command and execute `gitlab-shell-proxy`.
 This script will run `ssh` again and execute the orginal command `/opt/.../bin/gitlab-shell`, effectively creating a proxy to the container.

 For this to work, the `git` user in the host would need to have an `authorized_key` in the GitLab container.
 Therefore copy its public key file into `/gitlab-data/ssh/authorized_keys` in the container.
 We also need to adjust the file permission as Open SSH is quite strict about it.

 There is one complication.
 In machines with SE Linux enabled, we are unable to execute `ssh` from the `AuthorizedKeysCommand`.
-To workaround this, we would need to install a custom policy file `gitlab-ssh.te`[gitlab-ssh.te] to enable this.
+To workaround this, we would need to install a custom policy file [`gitlab-ssh.te`](gitlab-ssh.te) to enable this.

 ## References
 - https://blog.xiaket.org/2017/exposing.ssh.port.in.dockerized.gitlab-ce.html